fireblade-engine/ecs/README.md

 <!--Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.-->

 A core element in the Fireblade-ECS is the [Nexus](https://en.wiktionary.org/wiki/nexus#Noun).
 It acts as a centralized way to store, access and manage entities and their components.
-You may use more than one nexus at the same time.
+You may use more than one nexus at a time.

 Initialize a nexus with